-5 Reporting period - The report covers the U.S. affiliate's 2020 fiscal year.
-The affiliate's 2020 fiscal year is defined as the affiliate's financial reporting year that had an ending date in calendar year 2020 a.
-U.S. affiliates without a financial reporting year - If a U.S. affiliate does not have a financial reporting year, its fiscal year is deemed to be the same as calendar year 2020.
+5 Reporting period - The report covers the U.S. affiliate's 2019 fiscal year.
+The affiliate's 2019 fiscal year is defined as the affiliate's financial reporting year that had an ending date in calendar year 2019.

 Special Circumstances: